Kat1cal/IntrotointernetAss/readme.md

 # PETROBOTS Dustbin Monitoring System

-The **PETROBOTS Dustbin Monitoring System** is a web-based application designed to track and display real-time progress and monitoring data.
+The **PETROBOTS Dustbin Monitoring System** is a web-based application designed to track and display real-time dustbin progress and monitoring dustbin data.
 This system includes an interactive user interface with features such as dustbin progress tracking and user-friendly dashboards.

 ## Features

 ### User Features

-- **Real time dustbin monitors**: Displays real-time progress updates.
+- **Real time dustbin monitors**: Tracks real-time dustbin progress updates.
-- **Progress Bar**: Displays real-time progress updates.
+- **Progress Bar**: Displays the capacity progress of dustbin.
-- **Responsive Design**: Ensures compatibility across various devices.

-### Admin Features

-- **Admin Dashboard**: Manage system configurations and user data.
-- **Monitoring Tools**: View progress and other system-related data.
+- **

 ## Project Structure